 Basic and diluted net income (loss) per share attributable to common stockholders is presented in conformity with the two-class method required for participating securities.
 We consider convertible preferred stock and early exercised share options to be participating securities.
 In connection with our IPO, we established two classes of authorized common stock: Class A common stock and Class B common stock.
 As a result, all then-outstanding shares of common stock were converted into shares of Class B common stock upon effectiveness of our IPO.
 The rights of the holders of Class A and Class B common stock are identical, except with respect to voting, conversion, and transfer rights.
-Each share of Class A common stock is entitled to ten votes per share.
+Each share of Class A common stock is entitled to one vote per share and each share of Class B common stock is entitled to ten votes per share.
 Each share of Class B common stock is convertible at any time at the option of the stockholder into one share of Class A common stock.